jstnlawson/lasso_wp/.github/README.md

 # Lasso Wordpress Theme

-A e-comm wordpress theme developed by me as a way to get more practice working with wordpress.
+Lasso is an ecommerce wordpress theme I developed as a way to get more practice working with wordpress.
 Built with html, css, jquery, and php.
 All content is editable with the wordpress customiser.

 ## Homepage